I served to develop projects, as a Catholic Charities agency-based Community- and "Parish-Social-Ministry-" organizer.

 Mentor Mom's structured, collaborative role was to "accompany" low-income mothers during pregnancy and afterwards.
 These low-income mothers and their children, in poor neighborhoods, were isolated and vulnerable.
 For example, public financial-assistance was low, housing relatively expensive and the nearby women & children's homeless-shelter (part of Catholic Charities) was perpetually full.

 The Clinic nurse inquired of her clients, and low-income women responded positively.
 These women often lived near the family- health clinic and inner-city Catholic parish.
-Mentor Moms visited, kept in touch by phone, celebrated family events (e.g., Baby showers, birthday parties of older siblings at the parish; Parish-supplied ice cream was a crucial asset!), problem-solved and reflected together.
+Mentor Moms visited, kept in touch by phone, celebrated family events (e.g., Baby showers, birthday parties of older siblings at the parish; Parish-supplied ice cream was a crucial asset!).
+Reflection together led to problem solving (e.g., Mentors' good networks connecting a quality job with a mom transitioning from public assistance).

 ABCD-trained Mentor Moms leveraged their parish communities for solidarity -- very effectively -- to support specific needs, in a "twinning relationship" with the inner-city emergency-assistance parish-ministry.
 This is internally-focused "Targeted Asset Mapping" (see attached 2p ABCD Summary description).
 Mentor Moms leveraged their social capital for (suburban) parish solidarity actions.

-ABCD-trained Mentor Moms also led an "appreciative inquiry" event -- during regularly-scheduled community free-roller-skating at the inner-city parish.
-This "Visionary asset mapping" experience connected the "gifts of individuals" with interested and gifted inner-city neighbors (e.g., for a karate class for other parent's older children).
+ABCD-trained Mentor Moms also led an "appreciative inquiry" (AI) event -- during regularly-scheduled community free-roller-skating at the inner-city parish.
+(ABCD Asset mapping and capacity inventories can be grouped under the umbrella of AI.)
+This ABCD "Visionary asset mapping" experience, facilitated by ABCD-organizing Mentor Moms, connected neighbor's "gifts of individuals" with their interested, gifted and nearby peers (e.g., ABCD connecting to "Teachables:" for a new craft class for young children; and parents a karate class for other parent's older children, in the parish building).

-The staffed clinic, inner-city parish, suburban parishes and my Catholic Charities agency served as needed ABCD "vehicles," for trained volunteers, motivated-to-act.
+The staffed clinic, inner-city parish, suburban parishes and my Catholic Charities agency served as needed ABCD "vehicles," for the trained volunteers, motivated-to-act.
+The parish, as ABCD vehicle, engaged its associating neighbors, with one another, first during roller skating.
+The "assets of an institution" (skating rink, etc.) thus was leveraged with skaters (together, an ABCD "resource of association") to connect individual gifts.

 CBI's ABCD-training, at Xavier (Cincinnati's Jesuit University), provided the asset-based paradigm and citizen discussion-process.
 Mentor Moms were parents: with experience-based gifts, in social-capital-rich parishes, within an adjudicatory network with stated ideals to frame this initiative.
 With a structured Mentor Mom role, in faith, they served as "people for others" and to ABCD-build "communities of salt and light."